5 facts about climbing Mt Triglav in the winter season

 Check the current mountain forecast here.

-For climbing in the winter to Mt Triglav, you have to pick the right path and the most suitable is to start from Valley of Krma to Kredarica hut and then to the summit of Mt Triglav.
+For climbing in the winter to Mt Triglav, you have to pick the right path and the most suitable is to start from the Valley of Krma to Kredarica hut and then to the summit of Mt Triglav.
 This path will take you about 5-6 hours in the first part and another 2 hours till the top of Mt Triglav.
 If you want to do a guided tour, check here.

 3. Snowshoes or touring skis

 That is the question.
-If you are a skier, it is (from Krma Valley) recommended going the first part with the touring skis with skins on until you arrive at the Kredarica hut.
-After that follow more difficult part, so you continue without and can easily leave your skis there.
-However, the next part will definitely require crampons and ice ax for reaching the summit.
+If you are a skier, it is (from Krma Valley) recommended to go the first part with the touring skis with skins on until you arrive at the Kredarica hut.
+After that follow the more difficult part, so you continue without and can easily leave your skis there.
+However, the next part will definitely require crampons and an ice ax for reaching the summit.
 At descent, you can grab your skis where you left them and continue skiing down to the valley.

 4. Climb Slovenian route in North wall in winter season

 In the summer, this route is Ⅱ. and Ⅲ. grade by UIAA.
-But in the wintertime, when it’s covered with snow and ice, it could be anything but difficult to climb, if you have experiences with ice climbing.
+But in the wintertime, when it’s covered with snow and ice, it could be anything but difficult to climb, if you have experience with ice climbing.
 What’s more, the ice wall is just perfect to reach the top of Mt Triglav in the winter season.

 5. One day climb to Mt Triglav or overnight